eminaz/airdrops_forever/README.md

-# Truck Town
+# Airdrops Forver

-This is a demo implementing different types of trucks of varying complexity using vehicle physics.
+This is a game built during the Solana SpeedRun 3 hackathon, built on top of the "Truck Town" game in https://github.com/godotengine/godot-demo-projects

+Collect coins from the sky to extend your life and earn token reward for the coins you collected

 Controls: